 Houston is home to 2.1 million people, according to the U.S. Census Bureau.
 That makes it the most populous city in Texas and fourth in the nation.
 This sprawling metropolis is named after Sam Houston, president of the former Republic of Texas.
 But before you wholeheartedly consider a move to Houston, it would be wise to have a general understanding of the city’s overall cost of living.
 This can help immensely with your long-term financial planning.
+You can also enlist the help of a financial advisor who can help create that financial plan with you so that your long-term needs are met.

 Prefer to cook your own food?
 According to MIT’s Living Wage Calculator, a single adult with no children in Harris County has typical annual food expenses of $2,994.
 For a married couple with two kids, that estimate jumps to $8,822.